omariio1000/MasjidScreen/README.md

 ## Required for Trivia:

-Trivia required Google Cloud integration and a service account.
+Trivia requires Google Cloud integration and a service account.
 It also needs a file for trivia details and codes to send to winners by email.

  - `service_account.json`
  - `email_credentials.json`